 There are so many wonderful ways to make the holidays memorable in Myrtle Beach, South Carolina.
-From festive parades to light shows to theater performances and more, we’ve rounded up some of our favorite ways to celebrate the Christmas season at the beach.
-In our special ’12 Days of Christmas’ series, you’ll find plenty of activities to keep you busy right up to Christmas Day!
+From festive parades to light shows to theater performances and more, we’ve rounded up our favorite ways to celebrate 12 Days of Christmas at The Beach:

 Day 1: The Great Christmas Light Show in North Myrtle Beach

 This fun Christmas event always kicks off the holiday season for our family.
-It features well over 2 million lights creatively displayed along a 1.5-mile drive through the North Myrtle Beach Park & Sports Complex.
-Over 500 light displays, some up to 70 feet tall, have been custom-made for the show, including over 20 animated figures and holiday scenes.
+It features well over 2 million lights creatively displayed along a 2-mile drive through the North Myrtle Beach Park & Sports Complex at 150 Citizens Circle in Little River.
+Over 500 light displays, some up to 70 feet tall, have been custom-made for the show, including over 30 animated figures and holiday scenes.
 'Santa’s Village' is also open as part of the light show on Fridays, Saturdays, and Sundays.
 Cost is generally $15-$20 depending on the day and number in your group.
-View the 1st Day of Christmas.
+Visit their website for more information.

 Day 2: Celebrate the Season at a Christmas Parade